y2labs-0sh/definex/README.md

 ## most of the P2P logic resides in pallets/p2p

-This module is meant for Web3 grant.
+This pallet is meant for Web3 grant.

-In this module, definex implemented a DeFi model which follows a 'maker-taker'.

-Basically, there are 3 major roles:
+In this DeFi pallet, there are 3 major roles:

     1. maker: those who want to borrow money. they can publish their needs (collateral amount, borrow amount, how long they will repay, a specific interest rate, etc.) on the platform.